 If you are making cushions for the L Couch, this is the foam you’ll need:

 - High Density Firm Seat Replacement, Upholstery Sheet Foam Padding (you’ll need two of these–one for each seat)

 - 4″ x 24″ x 96″ Upholstery Foam Cushion High Density (this is for the back cushions.
-I only needed one of these because I cut this in half, making two pieces that were 12″ tall).
+I only needed one of these because I cut it in half, making two pieces that were 12″ tall)

 I ordered a few different samples of outdoor fabric and narrowed it down to three different colors from Premier Prints (I poured a little water over all of the samples and Premier Prints did best not letting water through).
 I ultimately decided on this one as it seemed like the easiest color to maintain:

 - Outdoor Fabric : Premier Prints Jackson Indoor/Outdoor Beech Wood